enribd/choose-your-own-it-readventure/README.md

-# Choose your own IT readventure! :books: :computer: :bookmark: :sunrise_over_mountains:
+# Choose your own IT readventure! :books: :sunrise_over_mountains: :computer:

 If you are a stubborn learner, eat books for breakfast, and want to discover new concepts or hunt new skills related to the IT world, I can assure you that you are in the right nook of the Internet.
 Prepare yourself to be amazed by a choose-your-own-adventure journey in the IT world.
 Hopefully, it will take you from no knowledge to advanced topics with the power and the fun of reading.